CS-DS-125/125book/py4e_rst/12-network.rst

 delay in place, at some point the server might fill up the buffer in the socket and be forced to pause until our program starts to empty the buffer.
-The pausing of either the sending application or the receiving application is called “flow control.”
+The pausing of either the sending application or the receiving application is called "flow control."

 .. index:: flow control